How Long Do Workers Comp Settlements Take?

 You can receive a workers’ comp settlement offer at any time throughout a case.
 However, most cases are settled within 6 months and are almost always paid out after the injured worker has reached maximum medical improvement (MMI) – the point where a doctor has determined the injured worker has recovered.
 Each workers’ compensation case is unique and can take less or more time to settle depending on the injuries and number of parties involved in the claim.

-Workers’ Comp Settlement & Claim Overview
+Workers’ Comp Settlement Timeline & Claim Overview

 Workers' Comp Settlement Timeline - How Long Do Workers Comp Settlements Take